honestcomrade/home-cams/README.md

 ### Goal:

-> To create a automated store of snapshots and video from a home camera which can be accessed from the web on any authorized client.
+> To create an automated store of snapshots and video from a home ip cam, which can be accessed from the web on any authorized client.

 ### Roadmap: